Skeptical Brothers Who Became Passionate Believers

 To buy my book, Beggar’s Bread, go here: https://www.amazon.com/Beggars-Bread-Devotions-Ordinary-Guy/dp/1535457392/ref=sr_1_1?ie=UTF8&qid=1473336800&sr=8-1&keywords=Beggar%27s+Bread

-As we begin 2023, there are testimonies being given every day in our country.
+As we begin 2026, there are testimonies being given every day in our country.
 Some of them are true accounts, and some of them are bald-faced lies.
 What testimonies do you listen to?
 In today’s world of social media, we are bombarded with all kinds of testimonies and statements (and it is only in court where folks have to swear to tell the whole truth, so there’s that).
 But, what testimonies do you believe?
+Headlines and click-bait can be misleading, but in a trial the outcome is determined not by innuendo or speculation.
+It is based on truthful testimonies.
 Judges and lawyers listen to lots of them.
 Apparently, so did King David.
 He said: “Thy testimonies are wonderful: therefore doth my soul keep them.
 The entrance of thy words giveth light; it giveth understanding unto the simple.”
 (Psalms 119:129-130 KJV)

 According to Webster’s